nolanlawson/KeepScore/README.md

 ![Screenshot][2]

 KeepScore is a free and open-source score-keeping app for Android.
-Feel free to file bugs on the GitHub page or branch the code yourself!
-Just send me a merge request and I'll try to incorporate your changes into the app on the Android Market.
+Pull requests are always welcome.
+I'll try to incorporate your changes into the app on the Google Play Store as soon as I can.

 More details about the app can be found on [my website][3] or the [Google Play Store][4].